Figure Stones in Greece

 Another simple "Venus" with an egg-like protrusion at the bottom, presenting a zoomorphic figure (quasi-anthropomorphic fish?) when rotated horizontally.

-Left, from Evia, a classic bifrontal figure, anthropomorphic at one end and zoomorphic at the other (frontal anthropomorphic face here, apparently - rather unusual on figures of this type, as both figures are usually in profile).
+Left, from Evia, a classic janiform figure, anthropomorphic at one end and zoomorphic at the other (frontal anthropomorphic face here, apparently - rather unusual on figures of this type, as both figures are usually in profile).
 Right, the same motif in a sandstone from the Day's Knob site in Ohio.
 Below, a close-up of the bird-like face with fairly clear eye and mouth.

 Two flat-bottomed zoomorphs of a form created by humans over a very long period of time in different parts of the world.
 Compare these with the three shown below: